List of presidents of Romania: Romania (1989–present)

 1 Emil Constantinescu was the candidate of the Christian Democratic National Peasants' Party (PNȚCD) whose candidacy was supported as part of the larger right-leaning Romanian Democratic Convention (CDR) in both 1992 and 1996;

 2 Traian Băsescu was the presidential candidate of the Democratic Party (PD) whose candidacy was supported as part of the larger right-leaning Justice and Truth Alliance (DA) in 2004, alongside the National Liberal Party.
-In 2009, his re-election was supported only by the Democratic Liberal Party (PDL) along with a certain faction of the Christian Democratic National Peasants' Party (PNȚCD).
+In 2009, his re-election was supported only by the Democratic Liberal Party (PDL) along with a certain faction of the Christian Democratic National Peasants' Party (PNȚCD);

+3 Nicușor Dan was not a member of any party, but he was elected with the support of the Justice and Respect in Europe for All Party (DREPT), People's Movement Party (PMP), Force of the Right (FD), Renewing Romania's European Project (REPER), Romania in Action Party (RîA), Green Party (PV), Health Education Nature Sustainability Party (SENS) and Hungarian Alliance of Transylvania (EMSZ), as well as the Save Romania Union (USR) which had previously endorsed Elena Lasconi.